TezzaMichael/2048GAME/README.md

 # 2048GAME
-The classic 2048 game with the comand line JAVA
+The classic 2048 game with the command line JAVA